Metori/mqtt_domofon/README.md

 * Some resistors
 * Plastic housing

+## Status LED:
+* Blinks slowly when Wi-Fi is connecting
+* Blinks faster when MQTT client is connecting
+* Steady on when ready

+## Call LED:
+* Steady on when incoming call detected

 ## Incoming MQTT messages:
 * 'O' - door open command
 * 'N' - call reject command (door will not open)